Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 \section{Numerical Examples}

-In this section, we test the proposed fifth-order WB A-WENO scheme based on the LCD of equilibrium variables on several numerical examples for the nozzle flow system, one- and two-layer shallow water equations, and compressible Euler equations with gravitation.
+In this section, we test the proposed fifth-order WB A-WENO scheme based on the LCD of equilibrium variables on several numerical examples for the nozzle flow system, one- and two-layer shallow water equations, compressible Euler equations with gravitation, and the 2-D Ripa system.
 For the sake of brevity, this scheme will be referred to as Scheme 1 and its performance will be compared with the following two schemes:

 $\bullet$ Scheme 2: The WB A-WENO scheme from \cite{CKX_24WB}, in which the Ai-WENO-Z interpolation is applied to the equilibrium variables $\bm E$ without any LCD;